Sweet Dreams (Are Made of This): Recording

 Also purchased with the bank loan was a £2000 Movement Systems Drum Computer, one of only about 30 built, with the band having to sleep for a few days at the Bridgwater apartment of the manufacturer while their early prototype unit was being assembled.
 The MCS Drum Computer provided drum sounds, and also triggered sequences on a Roland SH-101 synthesizer, used for the synth bass line.
 To fill out the complement of instruments, Lennox played a borrowed Oberheim OB-X for sustained string sounds.
 Their only microphone, a utilitarian model typically used for hi-hat, performed all the acoustic duties, including tracking Lennox's vocals.

 Stewart recalls he was in a manic mood while Lennox was depressed.
 Stewart was upbeat because he had just survived surgery on a punctured lung, and felt like he had been given a new lease on life.
 Lennox was feeling low because of the poor results from past musical work.
 She perked up when she heard Stewart first experimenting with the song's bass line sequence.
 She "leaped off the floor" and started to fill in the song with the Oberheim synth.

-According to Stewart, the record company did not think the song was suitable as a single in the United States as it lacked a chorus.
-However, when a radio DJ in Cleveland kept playing the song from the album, and it generated a strong local response, the label decided to release it in the US.
+According to Stewart, their record label RCA Records did not think the song was suitable as a single in the United States as it lacked a chorus.
+After a radio DJ in Cleveland kept playing the song from the album of the same name, and it generated a strong local response, RCA decided to release it in the US.

 Chart performance

-"Sweet Dreams" was Eurythmics' commercial breakthrough in the United Kingdom and all over the world.
+"Sweet Dreams (Are Made of This)" was Eurythmics' commercial breakthrough in the United Kingdom and all over the world.
 The single entered the UK Singles Chart at number 63 in February 1983 and reached number two the following month, spending a total of six weeks in the Top 5.
-It was the 11th best-selling single of 1983 in the UK and has been certified double platinum by the British Phonographic Industry.
+The duo performed the song on the BBC's music chart show Top of the Pops on 24 February 1983 (when it was number 21 in the charts), and its continued climb up the charts saw them play it on the show's year end Christmas special.
+It was the 11th best-selling single of 1983 in the UK and has been certified triple platinum by the British Phonographic Industry.

-"Sweet Dreams" was the first-ever single released by Eurythmics in the United States when it was released in May 1983.
-The single debuted at number 90 and slowly eased up the chart.
-By August, the single had reached number two and stayed there for four weeks before it took the number one spot.
+"Sweet Dreams (Are Made of This)" was the first-ever single released by Eurythmics in the United States when it was released around the end of April 1983.
+The single debuted at number 90 on the Billboard Hot 100 in May and slowly eased up the chart.
+By August, the single had reached number two and stayed there for four weeks before it took the number one spot in the first week of September.
+The song also peaked at number one in Canada, and reached the top ten in a number of countries including Australia, West Germany, Spain and South Africa.